 To be eligible for a Young Memorial Fund Scholarship, a student must be a high school senior in the Owensboro Independent, Daviess County, McLean County, or Owensboro Catholic Diocese school districts, rank in the top one-third of their class at the end of the fall semester, be unmarried, and plan to attend an accredited nonprofit college, university, or vocational/technical school on a full-time basis (12 credit hours).
 Students must remain unmarried and maintain full-time status during the award year (fall & spring college semesters) or the award will be forfeited.

 Amounts awarded as scholarships can vary greatly.
 In determining the amount of the award, the Trustee and Advisory Committee consider all relevant factors, including but not limited to the estimated family contribution (EFC), which is generated when the FAFSA is filed, and the average cost of attendance for the college of their choice.
 Letters setting forth the amount of each scholarship award will be mailed to recipients in the summer.

-Application packets will be available to eligible students in early spring of their senior year.
+Application packets will be available to eligible students in the early spring of their senior year.
 The deadline for returning the application to your Guidance Counselor is April 26.
 DEADLINES WILL BE STRICTLY ENFORCED.
 It is strongly recommended that each applicant file the Free Application for Federal Student Aid (FAFSA) early in the year in order to be considered for a scholarship amount greater than the minimum award.
 A copy of the Student Aid Report from the FAFSA website showing Estimated Family Contribution will be required to process your award and must be turned in with your application.

 Payment of Funds

 Checks will be made payable to and mailed to the college or university.
-The checks will be issued the first week in August and the first week in December.
+The checks will be issued in early August and in early January.